Plough: Stump-jump plough

 A simpler, later system uses a concave disc (or pair of them) set at a wide angle to the direction of progress, using a concave shape to hold the disc into the soil – unless something hard strikes the circumference of the disc, causing it to roll up and over the obstruction.
 As this is dragged forward, the sharp edge of the disc cuts the soil, and the concave surface of the rotating disc lifts and throws the soil to the side.
 It does not work as well as a mould-board plough (but this is not seen as a drawback, because it helps to fight wind erosion), but it does lift and break up the soil (see disc harrow).

 Modern ploughs

-Modern ploughs are usually multiply reversible, mounted on a tractor with a three-point linkage.
+Modern ploughs are usually multiple reversible, mounted on a tractor with a three-point linkage.
 These commonly have from two to as many as seven mould boards – and semi-mounted ploughs (whose lifting is assisted by a wheel about halfway along their length) can have as many as 18.
 The tractor's hydraulics are used to lift and reverse the implement and to adjust furrow width and depth.
 The plougher still has to set the draughting linkage from the tractor, so that the plough keeps the proper angle in the soil.
 This angle and depth can be controlled automatically by modern tractors.
 As a complement to the rear plough a two or three mould-board plough can be mounted on the front of the tractor if it is equipped with front three-point linkage.